In a Nutshell:

 Osaki is a great company and one of the bright stars in the industry.
 Most of the products they offer are exceptional, and we recommend nearly all of the Osaki products they make, either wholeheartedly or provisionally.

-In this case, however, we just can’t do that.
-And in the sections that follow, we’ll outline exactly why that is.
+In this case, however, we can’t do that.
+In the following sections, we’ll outline exactly why that is the case.
 On paper, it looks like it would be a solid design.
 But as you’ll see, the Champ has some shortcomings and limitations that wind up crippling it – at least in our view.

 If you’re curious to know more, let’s take a closer look.